Bioinstrumentation: Implanted Pressure Sensors

+Defibrillators

+A defibrillator is a life-saving medical device that administers an electric charge to correct abnormal heart rhythms, specifically ventricular fibrillation and ventricular tachycardia.
+These arrhythmias can lead to sudden cardiac arrest, where the heart loses its effective pumping rhythm.
+There are two main types of defibrillators: Automated External Defibrillators (AEDs) and Implantable Cardioverter-Defibrillators (ICDs).
+AEDs, often found in public spaces, are portable and user-friendly devices designed for prompt use by bystanders.
+They provide voice instructions to guide users through the process.
+ICDs, on the other hand, are surgically implanted devices that automatically monitor heart rhythm and deliver precisely timed electrical signals to prevent further heart damage or death in individuals at high risk of life-threatening arrhythmias.

 Training and certification

 Education

 A considerable amount of knowledge and training is required to work with Bioinstruments.
 Biomedical engineering is the main stem of Engineering, under this is a branch called Biomedical instrumentation in which training in equipment use, circuitry, and safety can be found.
 To work in this area, a considerable amount of knowledge is required in engineering principles as well as biology, in addition to this typically a Bachelor's (B.Sc., B.S., B.Eng. or B.S.E.) or Master's (M.S., M.Sc., M.S.E., or M.Eng.) or a doctoral (Ph.D., or MD-PhD) degree in Biomedical Engineering is required.